Artemonim/AgentCompass/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

-## Support

-If you find Agent Compass helpful, please ⭐ star this repository and share it with other developers!

-For questions, issues, or suggestions, please open an issue in this repository.

 ---